liamca/AzureSearchOCR/README.md

 Once the text is uploaded to Azure Search, we can then do full text search over the text in the images.

 ![Demo Screen Shot](https://raw.githubusercontent.com/liamca/AzureSearchOCR/master/output.png)

+## Requirements

+Here are some things that you will need to run this sample:
+* **Project Oxford Vision API** which you can get [from here](https://www.projectoxford.ai/vision)
+* **Azure Search** Service and subscription.
+You might want to simply create one of the [free Azure Search services](https://azure.microsoft.com/en-us/pricing/details/search/)

+## Special Thanks
+Special thanks to Jerome Viveiros who wrote a great sample on how to use iTextSharp on [his blog](https://psycodedeveloper.wordpress.com/2013/01/10/how-to-extract-images-from-pdf-files-using-c-and-itextsharp/) which formed a basis of much of what I used in my sample that extracts the images from the PDF file.